Mariep441/POI_Social2/README.md

-# donation-web
+# point-web

-A server-Side Application to list Points of Interest in Irealnd
+A server-Side Application to list Points of Interest in Ireland